 Whatever sport your school excels in, digital signage is a premiere way to showcase teams on the field or court.
 Build excitement and school spirit by promoting the dates and times of upcoming events.
 Run bios of players — the position they play, their year in school — so students and teachers become familiar with these athletic classmates and cheer them on by name.
 Putting a digital sign spotlight on your latest state-of-the-art sporting facilities — training, lounges, stadiums — is a great way to entice top student athletes as they tour the campus during recruitment drives.

-A capable workplace experience platform will feature CMS content folders where you can drop in videos and images to organize play-by-play playlists.
+A capable workforce communications platform will feature CMS content folders where you can drop in videos and images to organize play-by-play playlists.
 This makes it easy for those same signs to highlight winning scores and run replays of the victory action every time your team triumphs, making everyone in view feel part of the action and part of the bigger school family.

 Digital Signage Solutions for Dining